 Postdoctoral Fellow, Cleveland Clinic, 2008

 Assistant Professor, Case Western Reserve University, 2012

-Liver disease, inflammation, wound-healing response, hepatic fibrosis, hepatic stellate cell biology, congenital hepatic fibrosis/ARPKD, alcohol
+Liver disease, hyaluronan, inflammation, wound-healing response, fibrosis, hepatic stellate cells, congenital hepatic fibrosis/ARPKD, alcohol, ovary, kidney

-Our group is interested in liver fibrosis.
-We have two projects in the lab which focus on elucidating novel mechanisms of fibrosis and fibrosis resolution.
-In one project, we explore these mechanisms as they pertain to hepatotoxin-mediated liver fibrosis.
-In the other project, we are interested in mechanisms of fibrosis found in a relatively rare congenital liver disease.
-Brief descriptions of these two projects are found below.
+Our group is interested in wound healing and fibrosis after tissue injury or in response to aging.
+We have three projects in the lab which focus on elucidating novel mechanisms of fibrosis and fibrosis resolution.
+In project #1, we explore the role of hyaluronan and the hyaluronan network in response to acute or chronic hepatotoxin-mediated liver injury.
+In project #2, we explore mechanisms of fibrosis in liver and kidney found in a relatively rare genetic disease (autosomal recessive polycystic kidney disease, ARPKD).
+In project #3, we explore mechanisms involved in organ aging and premature 'aging' after an iatrogenic insults.
+Brief descriptions of these three projects are found below..

 1. Hyaluronan and the hepatic wound healing response after acute and chronic liver injury